Making the Switch From Independent Living

 Assisted Living Facilities

-If an older friend or loved one requires assisted living, starting the process of finding an appropriate facility can be a daunting one.
-You should know what to look for when determining whether a facility would be a good fit, what costs you can expect, and what you should and shouldn't do when signing a nursing home contract.
+If an older friend or loved one requires assisted living, starting the process of finding an appropriate facility can be daunting.
+You should know what to look for when determining whether a facility is a good fit, what costs you can expect, and what you should and shouldn't do when signing a nursing home contract.

 If you're concerned about how older adults are treated at nursing home facilities, FindLaw's article on the Nursing Home Reform Act explains residents' rights in detail.
 Residents always have the right to be free from abuse and informed about all aspects of their care.
 You will also learn more about residents' rights to raise grievances to a long-term care ombudsman and to have those grievances resolved quickly.

-With the range of care options available for seniors, this section will help you to tailor a care plan for your friend or loved one that meets all of their needs.
+With the range of care options available for older adults, this section will help you tailor an elder care plan for your parent or loved one that meets all of their needs.

-Given the many legal issues that can arise when planning for a senior's long-term care, you should also consider speaking with an estate planning or elder law attorney.
+Given the many legal matters that can arise when planning for an older adult's long-term care, you should also consider speaking with an estate planning or elder law attorney for legal advice.
 The articles linked on this page will help you know what issues to raise and questions to ask.